OwenTruong/Handout-Generator/documentation/journal.md

   - Consider turning the CreatePDFModule folder into an NPM package.
   - Consider changing the name of PDF class to Handout instead.

+12/17/22
+- First thing to be changed tomorrow is to separate the responsibilities between the pdf(handout) class and the template classes.
+Should the template classes be in charge of type checking?
+Should the components in the template classes call each other and be tightly coupled?
+- Consider adding mediator and proxy patterns.